anarm717/banking-app-assignment/README.md

-# banking-app-assignment
-Banking Application Assignment for Backend Developer Interview
+# Banking Application Assignment for Backend Developer Interview

 This is a simple banking backend application written in Java, designed to provide basic functionalities for managing customer accounts.
 The application supports customer creation, balance management, and transaction processing through either a Rest API or a basic GUI.
 The application is built with microservice architecture principles and stores data securely in a relational database (PostgreSQL).